YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 Comrades who have worked in small companies, especially start-ups, should feel that such companies are particularly influenced by the personal style of the founder.
 The CEO of my company is from the US, formally a senior manager of a US elite systematic trading fund.
-We are here in London because the CEO was sent in by he's previous firm as the EMEA head, and he kind of put down roots here, with kids sent in schools.
+We are here in London because the CEO was sent in by his previous firm as the EMEA head, and he kind of put down roots here, with kids sent in schools.
 The firm is fully funded by the CEO's personal wealth.
 I was quite insecure about my place in the firm learning all these.
 What happens if our boss quits?